 Once all evidence has been presented and arguments made, the court will issue a ruling regarding custody arrangements.
 This decision may take various forms: sole custody awarded to one parent, joint custody shared between both parents, or visitation rights granted to non-custodial parents or other relatives.

 Parents’ responsibilities and rights about their child are clearly defined in this legal agreement.
 It is crucial for both parties to fully understand this agreement before signing it; any ambiguities or misunderstandings could lead to future disputes or complications.
-Once finalized, this arrangement becomes part of public record and can only be modified through subsequent legal proceedings if circumstances change significantly.
+For those who choose to handle custody case without attorney, it’s especially important to review every detail carefully.
+Once finalized, this arrangement becomes part of public record and can only be modified through subsequent legal proceedings if circumstances change significantly

 Seeking Legal Representation